EthanDGee/LightningLinks/README.md

 ### Roadmap:

-- Port the Project to an Obsidian Plugin for ease of use.
+- Port the Project to an Obsidian Plugin for ease of use
-- Expand notes compatibility (e.g., plain text files or other formats beyond Markdown).
+- Expand notes compatibility (e.g., plain text files or other formats beyond Markdown)
-- Allowing for people that use the folder system within obsidian for advanced organization
+- Add support for folder-based organization within Obsidian for advanced organization
--
+- Implement more advanced embedding models for even better similarity detection
+- Add support for fine-tuning language models on your personal note style
+- Enhance the structured response system with more advanced Pydantic models
+- Optimize performance for larger note collections with improved caching
 ---

 ### HACKUSU